huntdatacenter/docs/docs/patch-notes.md

 **Onboarding video guide**
 In lab access link, a new icon has appeard which will allow you to watch a video guide where we walk you through our onboarding process.
 Our aim is to fully cover onboarding procedure before the end of April.

+<h3>Minor changes</h3>

+**Apptainer (Singularity)**
+A containerization tool Singularity was renamed to Apptainer as it was moved into [Linux Foundation](https://apptainer.org/news/community-announcement-20211130/).
+We have made changes to our documentation to reflect this change.
 :::